First Presbyterian Church

 New electric pull-down slider and pallet windchests have been constructed for the straight manual stops, and new electropneumatic action windchests have been constructed for the unit stops.
 A new building frame and structure has been constructed behind the original casework, with new enclosures incorporating the Kimball shutter frames.

 25 stops of Kimball pipework have been retained, supplemented with 11 ranks of new pipework.
-All of the existing pipes have been carefully repaired and re-voiced, and all the new pipes were custom scaled and built for this project under the watchful eyes (and ears) of the Buzard Company’s Tonal Director, Brian K. Davis, with all tonal finishing completed on site by Mr. Davis and Mr. Buzard.
+All of the existing pipes have been carefully repaired and re-voiced, and all the new pipes were custom scaled and built for this project under the watchful eyes (and ears) of the Buzard Company’s Tonal Director, with all tonal finishing completed on site by him and Mr. Buzard.
 The visible façade pipes, containing basses of the 16′ and 8′ Diapasons, have been brilliantly decorated using the original patterning.

 The organ is now in as-new condition, ready to sound forth in its second century with both bold new voices and sounds that echo from its past.
 Everything old is new again!